Deeper dive

 Encouraging reporting of medication errors

-Reporting medication errors should focus on learning and prevention, not on assigning blame.
-Creating a safe reporting culture, protecting anonymity, and recognising those who actively report can significantly improve medication safety.
+Reporting medication errors should be about learning and prevention, not assigning blame.
+Creating a safe reporting culture, protecting anonymity, and recognising those who actively report can all help improve medication safety.
 While medication errors are often reported to patient safety organisations, pharmacovigilance centres can fill this gap where no such system exists.
 To encourage reporting:

 Protect anonymity where possible to encourage open reporting.